fsjack/JKLoggerDispatcher/README.md

 	DDLogVerbose(@"[VERBOSE] This is a verbose.");
 	DDLogInfo(@"[INFO] This is a info.");

-With JKLoggerDispatcher it becomes extremely simple.
+With JKLogDispatcher it becomes extremely simple.
 And no import thirdparty library, No DDLog() anymore.

 	NSLog(@"[ERROR] This is an error.");
 	NSLog(@"[WARNING] This is a warning.");